vuo/vuo/node/vuo.serial/descriptions/vuo.serial.md

 If you're not sure whether Vuo is detecting your serial device:

    - Add a [Receive Serial Data](vuo-node://vuo.serial.receive) node to your composition.
 Double-click on its `Device` input port to bring up a menu of all connected serial devices.
 See if your device is in the list.
-   - Check the Console application for any messages about serial devices.
+   - Check Vuo's Console window (Tools > Show Console) for any messages about serial devices.

 If Vuo isn't detecting your device: